How to stop midges biting: Plagued by the tiny nasties? Don't despair - we've got 16 top tips to keep the hated insects at bay

 What are midges?

-• There are 4000 species of such in the world
+• There are some 4,000 species of midge worldwide

-• A swarm of midges can inflict in the region of 3,000 bites in an hour
+• A swarm of midges can inflict around 3,000 bites in an hour

 midges swarming outside a ruined building

-Look closely and you'll discover a horrifying swarm of midges outside Scotland's legendary Shenavall bothy (Image credit: Francesco Spini)
+Look closely and you'll spot a horrifying swarm of midges outside Scotland's legendary Shenavall bothy (Image credit: Francesco Spini)

 Midges have sharp mandibles that allow them to pierce through the hides of mammals – most commonly cattle, sheep, deer and, of course, humans.